skiconcepcion/skiconcepcion/README.md

 ### About Me
 👨‍💻 Mobile, Web, & 2D Game Developer <br/>
 🎓 Studied Computer Science at the University of the Philippines Los Baños <br/>
-🌤️ Worked as an Intern at UP Resilience Institute under Project NOAH <br/>
+🌤️ Previously worked as an Intern at UP Resilience Institute under Project NOAH <br/>
+🧪 Currently working as a Mobile App Developer at BAJ Pharmaceuticals <br/>
-🗂️ Explore more of my projects in this [portfolio](https://seanconcepcion29.github.io/portfolio) website <br/>
+🗂️ Explore more of my projects in this [portfolio](https://seanconcepcion.vercel.app/) website <br/>
 🎮 Play some of my 2D games at my [Itch.io page](https://skiconcepcion.itch.io/) <br/>

 ### Main Skills